new-church/sc-www/content/emanuel-swedenborg/_index.md

 > _"It must be acknowledged that there is something very beautiful and healthy about the Swedenborgian Religion.
 The feeling of breezy health is the basic reason for its enduring popularity"._
 >
 > **Colin Wilson, English Philosopher and Writer**

+> _"In January of 1918 Bill and Lois were married in the Swedenborgian church in Brooklyn, New York"._
+> _"Bill learned that Lois' family were all Swedenborgians, and the mystic aspect of the faith so fascinated them they vowed to explore it more deeply..."._
+> _"This is not to say that Bill Wilson became a Swedenborgian per se, yet his obsession with spiritualism and view of Christ and the Bible must be at least partially attributed to exposure to Swedenborgian teachings"._
+>
+> **references to co-founder of A.A., Bill Wilson, and his connection to Swedenborg (for more [click here](https://static.swedenborg.com.au/pdf/swedenborg_bill_wilson.pdf))**

 # Spiritual Philosophy